kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 #.
 Add 0.5 mL of 1 M Tris-HCl stock buffer solution into 4.5 mL of distilled water to obtain 100 mM of Tris-HCl assay buffer solution at pH 8.5.
 Adjust the volume if necessary.
 #.
 Mix well.
 Vortex if necessary.
-#.
-Leave at bench for later use.

 *Protease dilution*

 #.
 Retrive purified protease from -80 C and thaw at room temperature.
 #.
-Calculate volume of enzyme stock to be added into each well according to enzyme stock concentration.
+Calculate volume of enzyme stock to be added into each well according to enzyme stock concentration obtained.
 #.
 Add appropriate volume of enzyme into each well of a 384 well plate to the desired final enzyme concentration.

     * Final enzyme concentration in wells: 20, 15, 10, 5 μM